con0097275/surface_inspection_using_robot/README.md

 # surface_inspection_using_robot

 ## Overview
-This is my project about robot detect fault surface
+This is my project about robot detect fault surface (For easy visualization, please watch the demo video below )

 ## Project Goals
     - APP: The application is programmed in Java and has functions such as viewing the history